My most financially lucrative career decision was all about career timing.

 Six Timing Issues to Consider When Making a Career Change

-- Is it possible that a significant change within your organization could be just around the corner that would affect your decision about making a career change?
+- Is it possible that a significant change within your organization could be just around the corner?

-For example, is there any likelihood that the business could be sold or closed down or down-scaled and redundancies made?
+For example, is there any likelihood that the business could be sold or closed down or down-scaled or redundancies made?
 Any of these types of events may cause you to speed up, slow down or abandon your job change objective.

 If redundancies were a possibility, should you be hanging around for a redundancy payout or should you be more focused on securing a new job before the other redundant workers become your competition?